volitico-kellen/MLPE/README.md

     low_CI_scores: array-like of shape (n_samples,)
         the 5th percentile outputs of MLPE predict() on the chosen set of patients

+    level: int, default=1
+        the number of demographic categories to enumerate

 # Returns